theothornhill/gql/README.md

 (gql #p"~/path/to/file")
 ```

-Will lex the contents and build a doubly linked list representing the ast.
-It
+Will lex and parse the contents, signaling conditions when there are any.
-returns the first token, which can be traversed with `next` and `prev`.